regpy/regpy/USAGE.md

     F(f) = g
 $$

-given some obervation data $g^{obs}=g+\eta$.
+given some observation data $g^{obs}=g+\eta$.
 This would require the inverse $F^{-1}$, which in most cases is not continuous.
 Hence small perturbations by noise $\eta$ can make the inverse unstable.
 Such problems occur in many applications in imaging methods in physics, biology, medicine and more.
 For examples checkout the [examples](https://num.math.uni-goettingen.de/regpy/examples.html).

 `RegPy` can be divided into three parts: